Austria names its first female chancellor

 Earlier this week, the government of Sebastian Kurz was ousted after losing a motion of no-confidence in parliament.
 Kurz, of the Austrian People's Party, was the first chancellor since World War II to be toppled in such a vote.

+According to the Austrian public service broadcaster, Bierlein thanked the President for his confidence, adding, "I will do everything in my power to justify the trust instilled in me."

+ORF also reported that Clemens Jabloner, the former president of the Higher Administrative Court, is to become the new vice chancellor and justice minister, while Alexander Schallenberg, another former chancellery minister, will take up the position of foreign minister.

-Bierlein, 69, has had an illustrious career in law.
+Bierlein has had an illustrious career in law.
 She studied at the University of Vienna, passing the judge's exam at just 26 years old, according to her biography on the Austrian Constitutional Court website.

-Two years later, she was appointed to the Public Prosecutor's Office in Vienna where her professional rise continued, culminating with her appointment to president of the country's top court last year.
+Two years later, she was appointed to the Public Prosecutor's Office in Vienna, where her professional rise continued, culminating with her appointment as the president of the country's top court last year.

 Kurz's government became engulfed in political chaos nearly two weeks ago following the publication of a secretly-filmed video.